Tbergius/hangman/README.md

 For this project I wanted to create a game, and I picked a word guessing game as it came close to something else I am learning: a new language.
 Not coding, but the Bulgarian language.
 As I am far from speaking it, I made it English only.

 ## Hangman Game Development
-To create a fun and engaging Hangman game, I divided the project into several stages: Discovery, Planning, Development, Testing, and Deployment.
+To create a fun and engaging Hangman game, I divided the project into several stages:
+1. Discovery
+2. Planning
+3. Development
+4. Testing
+5. Deployment
 Each stage helped ensure the game was user-friendly and enjoyable.
-### Discovery Phase
+### 1. Discovery Phase
 ### My Goals:
 - Make the game easy to use and understand.
 - Ensure instructions and messages are clear.